browscap/browscap-php/README.md

 CLI Examples
 ------------

-##updating the cache using the full browscap.ini file
+## Updating the cache using the full browscap.ini file

-Note: Both ways to create/update the cache and also checking the update will use the `standard` mode file as default.
+Note: Both ways to create/update the cache will use the `standard` mode file as default.
 If you want more detailed information you may change this with the `remote-file` option.
 Please use the help function this parameter.